Rasmushoy/Econometrics/README.md

 # Econometrics Notes

-## Description of this repository
+## Description of the repository

 This repository is a collection of my notes from the courses Econometrics A and B.

-The notes primarily python code.
+The notes are primarily python code.